FreeFem/FreeFem-doc/docs/documentation/AlgorithmsOptimization.md

 ## The nlOpt optimizers

-The `:::freefem ff-NLopt` package provides a __`FreeFem++`__ interface to the free/open-source library for nonlinear optimization, thus easing the use of several different free optimization (constrained or not) routines available online along with the PDE solver.
-All the algorithms are well documented in [NLopt documentation](https://nlopt.readthedocs.io/en/latest/), thus no exhaustive informations concerning their mathematical specificities will be found here and we will focus on the way they are called in a __`FreeFem++`__ script.
-One needing detailed informations about these algorithms should visit the said cite where a description of each of them is given, as well as many bibliographical links.
+The `:::freefem ff-NLopt` package provides a __`FreeFem++`__ interface to the free/open-source library for nonlinear optimization, easing the use of several different free optimization (constrained or not) routines available online along with the PDE solver.
+All the algorithms are well documented in [NLopt documentation](https://nlopt.readthedocs.io/en/latest/), therefore no exhaustive information concerning their mathematical specificities will be found here and we will focus on the way they are used in a __`FreeFem++`__ script.
+If needing detailed information about these algorithms, visit the website where a description of each of them is given, as well as many bibliographical links.

-Most of the gradient based algorithm of NLopt uses a full matrix approximation of the Hessian, so if you're planing to solve a large scale problem, our advise would be to use the IPOPT optimizer which definitely surpass them.
+Most of the gradient based algorithms of NLopt uses a full matrix approximation of the Hessian, so if you're planning to solve a large scale problem, use the IPOPT optimizer which definitely surpass them.

-All the NLopt features are called that way:
+All the NLopt features are identified that way:

 ```freefem
 load "ff-NLopt"